MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/governance-actions.md

 ---

+*Applies to: Microsoft Cloud App Security*

 # Governing connected apps
 Governance enables you to control what your users do, in real time, across apps.
 For connected apps, you can apply governance actions to files or activities.
-Governance actions are integrated actions you can run on files or activities directly from Cloud App Security to control what your users do, in real time, across connected apps.
+Governance actions are integrated actions you can run on files or activities directly from Microsoft Cloud App Security to control what your users do, in real time, across connected apps.

 > [!NOTE]
-> When Cloud App Security attempts to run a governance action on a file but fails because the file is locked, it will automatically retry the governance action.
+> When Microsoft Cloud App Security attempts to run a governance action on a file but fails because the file is locked, it will automatically retry the governance action.

 ### File governance actions